bigeasy/cadence/diary.md

 parallelism within an error-first callback function?
 What is the current convention and is it correct?

-I'm sure there are people use [`require('async').parallel`](http://nodejsreactions.tumblr.com/post/53765515453/require-async-parallel) where the result of an error is to return the first error, but let the remaining parallel functions run to completion.
-If they create an error the error is lost.
+I'm sure there are a lot of people using [`require('async').parallel`](http://nodejsreactions.tumblr.com/post/53765515453/require-async-parallel) and are happy with its behavior; where the result of any error in any parallel operation is to return the first error, but let the remaining parallel functions run to completion without calling the callback.
+If any of the remaining operations create an error the error is lost.

 This is the issue I'm trying to resolve, how do you report parallel errors in callbacks?